scholarslab/CodeLab/chapter02.5/commandline.md

 | `Ctrl + C` | Kill whatever you are running |
 | `Ctrl + D` | Exit the current shell |

-## Paths
+## File operations

+One of the lower-level computer systems that you use the shell (and the graphical MacOS Finder and Windows Explorer programs) to interface with is what's called the File System.

 A computer stores files and directories (folders) in a "tree" structure.
 Under this analogy, directories can contain files and other directories in a branching pattern.
-Each directory therefore has zero or more "child" directories and always a single "parent" directory, all the way up to the lowest, "root" level.
+Each directory therefore has zero or more "child" directories and always a single "parent" directory, all the way down to the lowest, "root" level.
+The File System keeps track of all of these files and their locations, and allows users to access and manipulate them.

 In the command line, we traverse this structure using the [path](https://en.wikipedia.org/wiki/Path_(computing)).
 Linux, MacOS, and WSL on Windows use Unix-style path notation, so directories and filenames are separated ("delimited") by a forward slash `/`.
+Windows computers outside of WSL use the backslashes `\` as a delimiter.
+Since we'll be pretty much exclusively using WSL on Windows, this really only useful to know because sometimes examples or instructions will be by or for native Windows users.

-Paths that begin with a forward slash (e.g. `/usr/bin`) are absolute paths, which means that the first element is at the root (lowest level) of the tree.
+Paths that begin with a forward slash (e.g. `/usr/bin`) are absolute paths, which means that the first element is a file or directory at the root (lowest level) of the tree.
+Absolute paths refer to the same location no matter what your current working directory is, like lat/long coordinates for geographical space.

 Paths that begin with a directory or file name (e.g. `README.md`) are relative paths that will depend on the current working directory.
+So `README.md` means "the README.md that is in your current working directory."
+If you change where you are, this will refer to a different file or no extant file at all, like "the blue house two doors down."

-Files that start with "." are often supposed to be hidden files, which just means that they're intended to be kept out of sight.
+For *files* specifically, names that **start** with "." are often supposed to be hidden files, which just means that they're intended to be kept out of sight.

+This is a little confusing because when `.` stands in for a *directory*, it is used as a shorthand for "the current working directory", like if we want to copy a file from somewhere else to "here": `cp /path/file.md .`

 Special path symbols: